 All fursuits come with a 30 day warranty.
 If any major damages occur, or if there is a fitting problem within 30 days of receiving your order, you can return it for a one time free repair.
 (Shipping must be paid by buyer to deliver item to me.
 Small damages such as a popped seam do not count as a free repair.
 If you need help making small repairs, you can send me an email so we can discuss it) If you are to make any alterations to any part of your suit, you are voiding your warranty, and I am not responsible for damages cased by alterations not made by myself.
-While my fursuits are not intended for this purpose, I understand that some may seek to use them for nsfw uses.
-I will not make repairs or alterations to any fursuit that has been used in that way, you'll need to find someone else.
+While my fursuits are not intended for this purpose, I understand that some may seek to use them for bedroom activities.
+I will not make special alterations to any fursuit for these purposes, you'll need to find someone else.
 Under no circumstance may any products be sent back for cleaning only.
 A material guide and cleaning/care sheet is included in every order, and it is the buyer's responsibility to keep their product clean.
 (Side note: I haven't tested my suit head durability in a washing machine, so at this time I suggest against this cleaning method.
 Full care sheets can be made available to future buyers by email request) After the 30 day mark after receiving the product, the warranty will expire, and any repairs thereafter must be paid for.
 Please also keep in mind that while these creations are sturdy enough to be worn, the lifespan of your purchase depends on how well you take care of it.---Please keep in mind that breaking any of these rules will most likely result in your commission being cancelled, and depending on the severity, you could be blacklisted.